blacksmithgu/obsidian-dataview/docs/docs/api/code-reference.md

 ### `dv.page(path)`

-Maps a simple path to the full page object, which includes all of the pages fields.
+Map a simple path to the full page object, which includes all of the pages fields.
 Automatically does link resolution, and will figure out the extension automatically if not present.

 ```js